 Treatment and prognosis

-The underlying causes is the primary treatment for cerebral oedema.
-Steroids are not beneficial in treatment of cytotoxic oedema secondary to stroke, and may in fact be harmful in cytotoxic oedema from trauma 7.
+Treatment generally focuses on the underlying cause of cerebral oedema.
+Steroids are not beneficial in the treatment of cytotoxic oedema secondary to stroke, and may, in fact, be harmful in cytotoxic oedema from trauma 7.

 - 1. Na DG, Kim EY, Ryoo JW et-al. CT sign of brain swelling without concomitant parenchymal hypoattenuation: comparison with diffusion- and perfusion-weighted MR imaging.
 Radiology.
 2005;235 (3): 992-48.
 Radiology (full text) - doi:10.1148/radiol.2353040571 - Pubmed citation